 The images offer a representation and questioning of colonial rule: the indigenous enmeshed by the usurper.
 As with all art, the outcome is a matter of subjective understanding.
 The colonial powers might have answered “carrier” and “enabler” to the above questions.
 The rest of us beg to differ.

-My shoulder bag always contains a notebook, bottle of water and several kilos of cynicism, but examination of T. Lauw’s work, where an orchid might bloom within the constraints of the yarn, immediately conjured up exactly the kind of questions that fall within the remit of an ethnographic museum.
+My shoulder bag always contains several kilos of cynicism, but examination of T. Lauw’s work, where an orchid might bloom within the constraints of the yarn, immediately conjured up exactly the kind of questions that fall within the remit of an ethnographic museum.

 The concept of the pictures first received a quizzical glance, but then the parallels became self-evident after a little thought.